Prologue to

 Feynman goes on to explain that education is the premier Cargo Cult science.
 The irony is that if we apply Feynman's description to those who influence educational practices, Hirsch would be in that wooden hut, sitting in the first seat with the biggest sticks on his "headphone."
 He simply lacks educational literacy.
 He may be well intentioned, but he believes in magic and has no knowledge of what works or why it works.

-Anyhow, the Hirsch piece was published by the Hoover Institution, a conservative think tank that is part of Stanford University's charter, although many consider it an embarrassing legacy.
-The Hirsch article really pissed me off not only because it was literally oozing naiveté but because it tried to discredit an important source of data about how miserably schools are failing — classroom research.
+Anyhow, the Hirsch piece was published by the Hoover Institution, conservative think tank that is part of Stanford University's charter, although many consider it an embarrassing legacy.
+The Hirsch article is offensive because it tries to discredit an important source of data about how miserably schools are failing — classroom research.
 If you can't show it in a classroom that is well implemented according to the model's standards, you can't show it.

 Because the Hirsch article was published by the Hoover Institution, I figured my response should be published by the same outfit.
 I called to find out how I should go about submitting it.
 I talked to a guy named Steven Menashi, who told me I could send it to him, which I did.
 After several months of no response, I called again.
-He told me that the board was soon meeting and I would have "The Word" soon afterwards.
+He told me that the board was meeting shortly and I would have "The Word" soon .
 Nothing.
 So after about another month, two more phone calls, and at least one more e-mail query, I wrote him a letter in which I said: "If you don't want to publish it, tell me.
 I think I deserve some formal notice.
-Don't you?
-So get your shit together, compose a few sentences, and send it off to me so I will have evidence of your rejection."
+Don't you? "

 At the time, I thought I would try to get the article published elsewhere (which is why I wanted the rejection notice).
-I since got caught up in other things and never submitted it to any publisher.
+I since was involved in other things and never submitted the paper to any publisher.
 So, it's on the website.
-And there you have it.
+Go to article.

 "It turned out that the blank book had a rating by some of the other members!
 They couldn't believe it was blank, because they had a rating.
 In fact, the rating for the missing book was a little bit higher than for the two others.
 The fact that there was nothing in the book had nothing to do with the rating."